cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Example: Label 15
 Most repeated label: 4, 2010 times
 Label 15 is present 190 times
-We will duplicate each image np.round_(2010*2/190) = 21
+We will duplicate each image np.round_(2010x2/190) = 21
-(2010*2 is used to minimize the rounding error)
+(2010x2 is used to minimize the rounding error)

 As a result we will have 3990 Label 15 images and 4020 Label 4.
 Here we can see an histogram with the new distribution.

 ![alt text][image5]

-The thirdteenth code cell of the IPython notebook contains the code for augmenting the data set.
+The thirteenth code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to use ImageDataGenerator from the Keras preprocessing library, I added horizontal and vertical shifting and zooming.
 I tried other transformations such as rotations and random noise, but they didn't seem to bring any improvement to the model.

-The ImageDataGenerator creates the new images  form the original ones, in real time, during the training process.
+The ImageDataGenerator creates the new images from the original ones, in real time, during the training process.
 This reduces the required RAM memory to hold a training dataset, which otherwise would have been much bigger.
 My final training set consist in 675332 images while using the RAM needed for 168833.

-Here you can see an example of some images after going through the ImageDataGenerator.
+Below you can see an example of some images after going through the ImageDataGenerator.

 ![alt text][image6]